 Cults, betrayals among friends and maybe the worst possible ending to a dinner party await you in The Invitation.
 As you begin to watch, you'll likely find yourself thinking, "This is a horror movie?"
 But just you wait, because the action shifts very quickly from unsettling to full-on horrific.

 On one level, The Babadook tells a very human story of loss and not letting your sadness turn you into a shadow of your former self.
-On another very scary level, The Babadook tells the atmospheric, unnerving tale of a mother and her son who seem to be haunted by the deeply unsettling children's storybook monster The Babadook, whose motives are unknown but super-creepy.
+On another, very scary level, The Babadook tells the atmospheric, unnerving tale of a mother and son who seem to be haunted by the deeply unsettling children's storybook monster The Babadook, whose motives are unknown but super-creepy.

 A version of this article was originally published in April 2018.